 The class plan (on coursesite) will tell you more or less what topics we go through every week.
-Prepare before class by having a look at the textbook, so that you know what's coming.
+Prepare before class by having a look at the textbook, so that you know what's coming and the words used in that context.
 Come to class to see what the most important points are and how they fit with the rest.
 Go to recitation to exercise with lots of examples.
-Do the homework because the first step in developing an understanding is to struggle with an example or a problem.
-Even if you don't solve a problem fully, it is the act of struggling with it that ultimately allows you to learn the material.
-More about this later in this syllabus.
+Do the homework because the first step towards understanding is to try and solve a problem.
+Even if you can't do it immediately, it is the act of struggling with it that will be decisive to help you learn the material.